Thug-Lyfe/disAss_4/README.md

 # disAss_4

-run fileCreator.js to get a log.txt file run tester.js to try the methods
+<br>run fileCreator.js to get a log.txt file
+<br>run tester.js to try the methods